Questions and answers about food waste recycling in your communal property

 Questions about food waste

-Food waste collections in flats will begin from Monday 30 March 2026.
+Food waste collections in flats began on Monday 30 March 2026.
 Your food waste will be collected on the same day each week.
 However, it might be on a different day to your other waste collections.

 If your food waste is collected on your usual collection day, it may be at a different time to your other collections because a separate vehicle will collect it.

-I don’t have much space in my kitchen for a communal caddy, what should I do?
+I don’t have much space in my kitchen for a caddy, what should I do?

 Most people find keeping their caddy under the sink, next to the kitchen bin or on the worktop is practical.